arduino/serial-monitor/README.md

 }
 ```

-`protocolVersion` is the protocol version that the discovery is going to use in the remainder of the communication.
+`protocolVersion` is the protocol version that the monitor is going to use in the remainder of the communication.

 #### START command